Spensiir/hitchens/_posts/2024-09-06-inner-splits-and-coming-back-in-truth.md

 ---
-layout:post
+layout: post
-title:inners splits and coming back in truth author:spencer category:entry
+title: inners splits and coming back in truth
+author: spencer
+category: entry
 ---

 for so long the part of me that craves security and fears uncertainty was given disproportionate space in the center stage. and a disproportionate burden. this imbalance poisoned my connection to my senses and the world for years and years until it reached a crescendo at an office job two years ago. the part of me that needed to feel alive, not just be living, could not bear being deprioritized any longer. i left that job and tried some other kinds of work.